matter-labs/zinc/zinc-book/src/05-operators/05-casting.md

 **Accepts**
 1. Expression of any type
-2. Expression of the same or integer type
+2. Expression of the same or another integer type

 **Returns** the casted value.